Christian Friedrich Neue

 Christian Friedrich Neue (19 December 1799, Spandau – 14 July 1886, Stuttgart) was a German classical philologist.

 He obtained his education in Berlin as a student of philologist August Boeckh.
 Beginning in 1820, he taught classes at Schulpforta.
-From 1831 to 1861, he was a professor of classical philology at the University of Dorpat, where for several years he served as university rector (1836–1839, 1843–1851).
+From 1831 to 1861, he was a professor of classical philology at the Imperial University of Dorpat, where for several years he served as university rector (1836–1839, 1843–1851).

 Written works

 His major work involving morphology of the Latin language, Formenlehre der lateinischen Sprache, was released in four volumes.
 He was also the author of scholarly editions of works by the lyric poets Bacchylides and Sappho.